GoogleCloudPlatform/datacatalog-connectors-bi/google-datacatalog-sisense-connector/docs/design-decisions.md

 # Design decisions

+## Assets identification: `_id` vs `oid`

+Many Sisense assets have two unique identifiers: `_id` and `oid`.
+We asked Sisense folks about the purpose of these fields concerning folders and dashboards, and got the below answer:

+> The `oid` is the ID used for tied dashboard entity and folder entity while `_id` is just an ID used within our application database as it is required to have a unique ID for each record (collection) basically.
+This said, if you plan to use the API you can ignore the `_id` as it is not used for the application logic.
+The dashboards have a parameter called `parentFolder` which gets the folder `oid` in it whenever you create a dashboard inside folder.

+That being said, we decided to use `oid` and ignore `_id` when both fields are available for the same entity (no matter its type).
+The chosen ID field is used to build linked resources (URLs that connect Data Catalog entries to Sisense UI elements) and parent-child relationships through Data Catalog tags.

 ## Assets' ownership metadata handling

 Folders, dashboards, and widgets have an `owner` field, returned in the format